 Your Spouse is the person you name to receive any benefits that are payable if you should die before your Benefit Commencement Date, or to receive any death benefits under an optional form of benefit you elected.
 You can change or revoke a Spouse at any time.
 To be effective, any designation of a Spouse, or any change or revocation, must be made in writing on the prescribed form and must be received by Chevron before your death.
-If you fail to name a Spouse or if the Spouse you name is not living when a payment is to be made, your Spouse will be your beneficiary if then living.
+If you fail to name a Spouse as beneficiary, then at the time of your death your Spouse will be your beneficiary if then living.
 For purposes of the surviving Spouse benefit, your Spouse is not an "eligible Spouse" unless you and such Spouse have been married throughout the 9-month period ending on your date of death.